 Scroll bars are used e.g. by the Scroll container.
 Usually a scroll bar is not used directly.

-- Fully themable scroll bar (qooxdoo scroll bar) - Size of the scroll bar knob can be adjusted qx.ui.core.ScrollBar qx.ui.core.NativeScrollBar
+- Fully themable scroll bar (qooxdoo scroll bar) - Size of the scroll bar knob can be adjusted

 - Scroll bar demo - A simple scroll container demo